-On December 16, 2003, United filed a complaint for declaratory relief against U.S. Bank seeking a declaration of United's rights as to the 2001 Disputed Amounts.
+On December 16, 2003, United filed a complaint against U.S. Bank National Association as indenture trustee for the Series 2001 Bonds ("U.S. Bank") seeking the turnover to United of the 2001 Disputed Amounts.
 U.S. Bank answered United's complaint and filed a counterclaim, to which United replied.
 Both parties moved for summary judgment.
-On September 20, 2004, the Bankruptcy Court issued its Memorandum of Opinion granting summary judgment in part as to both United and U.S. Bank.
-In particular, the Bankruptcy Court ordered turnover to United of those certain "Group I Costs" (incurred and requisitioned pre-petition) of \$1,191,547.29, as such amounts were United's property and not subject to any security interests or setoff by the Trustees.
-As to those certain "Group II Costs" (incurred pre-petition, but requisitioned post-petition) of \$233,824.38 and \$4,891.60, the Bankruptcy Court ruled that they were owed by the bondholders to United but subject to setoff with United's general debt to the bondholders pursuant to 11 U.S.C. § 553.

-Finally, as to those certain "Group III Costs" (incurred post-petition and requisitioned post-petition) of \$30,093.51, the Bankruptcy Court ruled that such amounts were owned by the Trustees as a result of United's failure to submit a written request to the trustee.
+On September 20, 2004, the Bankruptcy Court issued its memorandum of opinion granting summary judgment in part as to both United and U.S. Bank.
+In particular, the Bankruptcy Court ordered turnover to United of those certain "Group I Costs" (incurred and requested pre-petition) of \$1,191,547.29, as such amounts were United's property (the "2001 Disputed Amounts Order").
+As to those certain "Group II Costs" (incurred pre-petition, but requested post-petition) of \$233,824.38, the Bankruptcy Court ruled that the related draw request constitutes a claim of United that is offset by a claim of U.S. Bank against United pursuant to Section 553 of the Bankruptcy Code and hence United has no property interest on account of the Group II Costs.
+Finally, as to those certain "Group III Costs" (incurred post-petition) of \$30,093.51, the Bankruptcy Court ruled U.S. Bank was not required to turn over these amounts as a result of United's failure to submit a written request to U.S. Bank.